PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 # PEP8 Bindings For Methods and Functions

 Beginning with release 4.3 of PySimpleGUI, ***all methods and function calls*** have PEP8 equivalents.
-This capability is only available, for the moment, on the PySimpleGUI tkinter port.
+This capability is only available, at the moment, on the PySimpleGUI tkinter port.
 It is being added, as quickly as possible, to all of the ports.

 As long as you know you're sticking with tkinter for the short term, it's safe to use the new bindings.